duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/20-relevance-history.md

 Requires:

-          -Hardware: (N/A)
-          -Previous Lesson: (N/A)
+**Hardware** -

+- Pencil and paper.

+- Laptop for research.

+**Previous Lesson** - none.

 Result:

+**Knowledge** -

-          -General understanding of the history of robotics.
+- General understanding of the history of robotics.

-          -Scope of industries where robotics are applied.
+- Scope of industries where robotics are applied.

-          -Overview of state of the art robotics and what is in production.
+- Overview of state of the art robotics and what is in production.

 </div>